Wines

 Soave wines are classified into several categories based on the production area and quality standards, primarily using the Garganega grape:

-• Soave DOC: This is the basic classification, covering wines made from vineyards on the valley floors.
+• Soave DOC: This is the basic Soave classification, encompassing wines produced from vineyards located on the valley floors of the Soave area.
 These wines are generally light, simple, and more affordable.
+One of the most common styles of this denomination is lean Soave.

-• Soave Classico DOC: These wines are produced in the original, historical production areas on the hills around the village of Soave.
-Soave Classico wines are known for their higher quality, complexity, and traditional winemaking methods.
+• Soave Classico DOC: These wines are produced in the Soave Classico zone, which encompasses the hills around the village of Soave.
+Soave Classico wines are renowned for their exceptional quality, complexity, and traditional winemaking methods.
 A notable example of this category is Pieropan Soave Classico, which is renowned for its complexity and traditional winemaking methods.

-• Soave Superiore DOCG: These wines represent the highest quality and come from the best hillside vineyards.
-They must meet stricter production standards and lower yields.
+• Soave Superiore DOCG: These wines represent the highest quality and are sourced from the best hillside vineyards, comprising at least 70% Garganega, with the remainder of the blend consisting of grapes like Chardonnay.
+Historically, Pinot Bianco was one of the permitted grapes for this denomination, but it was removed in the past decade.
+These wines must meet stricter production standards and lower yields.
 These wines often exhibit greater complexity and aging potential.

-• Soave Colli Scaligeri DOC: This designation applies to wines from hillside vineyards outside the Classico zone but still within the Soave production area.
+• Soave Colli Scaligeri DOC: This designation applies to wines crafted with grapes grown on hillside vineyards, outside the Classico zone but still within the Soave production area.
 These wines are often high quality and reflect the unique terroir of the hilly regions.

 Sensory Profile of Soave Wine